csiz/hextech-mecha-hand/readme.md

 * 24driver: Code and circuit design for a 24 channel PID controller.
 With wireless interface and also 12 pressure sensor inputs.
 * hand_model: 3D model and instructions for the mecha-hand versions.
 * leap_control: Code to control the hand via the leap motion sensor.
-* unused_libs: Buttons and encoder libs I didn't end up using, will be deleted when I find a better home for them.